 Add All of Your Service Offerings

-Functionality with the Google My Business platform changes all the time, so depending on when you’re reading this, the advice may differ.
+Functionality with the Google Business Profile platform changes all the time, so depending on when you’re reading this, the advice may differ.
 As of right now, services are typically auto-generated based on your category selections.

 As is the case with categories, make sure you’re only selecting the services you ACTUALLY provide.
 Doing so will further help to optimize your listing and expand your local relevance.